kizniche/Mycodo/docs/Supported-Inputs.md

 - Interfaces: Mycodo
 - Dependencies: [pylint](https://pypi.org/project/pylint)

 All channels require a Measurement Unit to be selected and saved in order to store values to the database.
+Your code is executed from the same Python virtual environment that Mycodo runs from.
+Therefore, you must install Python libraries to this environment if you want them to be available to your code.
+This virtualenv is located at ~/Mycodo/env and if you wanted to install a library, for example "my_library" using pip, you would execute "sudo ~/Mycodo/env/bin/pip install my_library".

 #### Options